autowarefoundation/autoware_tools/control_data_collecting_tool/README.md

         - Accel Pedal Data Collection

-          1. Start the tool by using the following command
+          a.
+Start the tool by using the following command

             ```bash
             ros2 run control_data_collecting_tool data_collecting_actuation_cmd
             ```

-          2. Confirm Data Collection: The tool prompts you to confirm whether to proceed with positive acceleration data collection:
+          b.
+Confirm Data Collection: The tool prompts you to confirm whether to proceed with positive acceleration data collection:

             ```bash
             Do you want to accel pedal input data? (yes/no)
             ```

-          3. Input Accel Pedal input: When prompted, input the desired accel pedal input value:
+          c.
+Input Accel Pedal input: When prompted, input the desired accel pedal input value:

             ```bash
             Target accel pedal input [0.0 ~ 0.5 ]
             ```

-          4. Gear Change and Readiness Check: Pleas click the `LOCAL` button in `AutowareStatePanel`  as in 7.1 and the tool checks if the system is ready for the operation.
+          d.
+Gear Change and Readiness Check: Pleas click the `LOCAL` button in `AutowareStatePanel`  as in 7.1 and the tool checks if the system is ready for the operation.
 You will see the following prompt:

             ```bash
             Ready to drive? (yes/no)
             ```

-          5. Execution and Recording: After 3-second counting, the vehicle accelerates to the target velocity specified in the configuration file.
+          e.
+Execution and Recording: After 3-second counting, the vehicle accelerates to the target velocity specified in the configuration file.
 During this process, the following message is displayed:

             ```bash
             Actuate with accel pedal input: target_accel_pedal_input